nest/nest-simulator/doc/htmldoc/nest_sonata/nest_sonata_guide.rst

     }

 NEST does not support node properties stored on an individual-basis in HDF5 datasets.
-This restriction can easily be circumvented by assigning a single node its own node type id.
+This restriction can be circumvented by assigning a single node its own node type id.

-An example node types CSV file for neuron nodes:
+Below is an example of a node types CSV file with the required headers for neuron nodes:

 .. csv-table::
     :header: node_type_id, model_type, model_template, dynamics_params